dustinfast/lin_regr/README.md

 ## Analysis

-This tool was used to analyze Alaskan Socket Salmon harvest rate data as provided by the Alaska Department of Fish and Game. (dip-har-eff.csv, drift-har-eff.csv, and set-har-eff.csv).
+This tool was used to analyze Alaskan Sockey Salmon harvest rate data as provided by the Alaska Department of Fish and Game. (dip-har-eff.csv, drift-har-eff.csv, and set-har-eff.csv).
 See analysis.docx.

 ### TODO: